Professor John Hyatt

 Digital movie and animation series Published: 22 January 2011 – 25 December 2013 Social media and the internet demand a new aesthetic, contextualising Hyatt’s experiments through a new form of movie.
 Technological availability allows the adventurous, risk-taking, punk DIY spirit (historically a feature of Hyatt’s globally recognised Three Johns’ music) to be applied to film-making, with one person (Hyatt) usually originating all aspects.
 Details…

-John Hyatt is a member of the Art Research Group.
+John Hyatt is a member of:

 A selection of recent research outputs.